Codecademy/docs/content/swiftui/concepts/views/terms/form/form.md

 ---
 Title: 'Form'
 Description: 'Displays a collection of data in a single column.
-Like `Settings` on iPhones and Macs.'
+An example is the settings application for Apple devices.'
 Subjects:
   - 'Mobile Development'
   - 'Computer Science'